Meghalaya Lokayukta: Appointment and tenure

 Meghalaya Lokayukta got its first Chairperson as Pranoy Kumar Musahary, a former judge of Gauhati High Court.

 Notable cases

 In 2019, Meghalaya Lokayukta had directed that all employees of the State Government including their spouses and children should declare their assets and liabilities.

 In 2018, Meghalaya Lokayukta had directed State Government to direct CBI probe regarding illegal mining of coal and its transportation from state.

-In 2020, Meghalaya Lokayukta in a complaint against government officials being involved in the smuggling of boulders, betel nuts and coal to other states, passed an order to CBI for the investigation of same.
+In 2020, Meghalaya Lokayukta in a complaint against government officials being involved in the smuggling of boulders, betel nuts and coal to other states, passed an order to the CBI for the investigation of same.

-Meghalaya Lokayukta even on request of Meghalaya Government refused to amend, recall or modify the order passed by it in Khliehriat case and refused any respite to latter alleging the Government of interfering with powers of statutory body.
+Meghalaya Lokayukta even on request of the Meghalaya Government refused to amend, recall or modify the order passed by it in the Khliehriat case and refused any respite to the latter alleging the Government of interfering with the powers of the statutory body.

+The validity of the Lokayukta Act was challenged in the Meghalaya High Court in relation to a case that the Lokayukta was following up.
+Former GHADC secretary Hewingson Sangma moved the apex court challenging the 10 July order of the division bench of the High Court of Meghalaya which did not give any relief to the petitioner who questioned the validity of Lokayukta Act following the charge sheet order.
+On 4 August 2023, the Supreme Court dismissed as withdrawn a Special Leave Petition filed by former secretary GHADC Hewingson Sangma who was chargesheeted along with 12 others in connection with a scam in GHADC.